govuk-one-login/txma-ticf-integration/README.md

 ### Test Reports

 Running the tests creates a results file in JUnit format at `tests/reports/results`.
-Allure integration has been removed.

 ### Creating and approving a Zendesk ticket